 Growth of the parish seems to be in a continued state of decline.
 Student population for 2022-2023 has decreased from 2021-2022, although at a much slower rate than the prior year.
-The board will still have a mid-year adjustment for the 2022-2023 MFP which may trigger a budget revision during the year.

 The Catahoula Parish School Board's elected officials considered the following factors and indicators when setting next year's budget.
 These factors and indicators include: